chrisgartsen/Declare/README.md

 * Support for PostgreSQL
 * Removed coffee script support (problems with x64 environments)
 * BCrypt
-* Bootstrap (3.3) and fontawesome
+* Bootstrap (3.3) and font-awesome
-* RSpec, including FactoryGirl and Capybara
+* RSpec, including FactoryGirl, Databasecleaner, Faker and Capybara
 * Do not autogenerate scaffold helper files

 ## Config variables